mkearney/mikewk.com/content/post/2018-09-19-tick-marks-var-names-and-ggplot2.md

-Over time my [#dataviz](https://twitter.com/search?q=%23rstats%20%23dataviz&src=typed_query&f=image) has gotten a lot better I think, but it's had very little to do the actual plotting of data points (`ggplot2` outputs beautiful plots by default).
+Over time my [#dataviz](https://twitter.com/search?q=%23rstats%20%23dataviz&src=typed_query&f=image) has gotten a lot better I think, but it's had very little to do the actual plotting of data points (`{ggplot2}` outputs beautiful plots by default).
 Instead, my dataviz has improved because (a) I learned more about how to correctly label scales, data points, and other visual dimensions and (b) I figured out how to (re)size and save high-resolution plots using nice-looking fonts.

-With this in mind, my goal with this post is to identify **three common mistakes users make when attempting to map variables** from [`dplyr::summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) to aesthetic dimensions of a plot with [ggplot2](https://ggplot2.tidyverse.org) and then conclude by describing a solution to these common mistakes.
+With this in mind, my goals with this post are to (1) identify **three common mistakes users make when attempting to map variables** from [`dplyr::summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) to aesthetic dimensions of a plot with [{ggplot2}](https://ggplot2.tidyverse.org) (and conclude by describing a solution) and (2) to demonstrate how data visualizations can be improved via proper labelling.

 ## Packages/styles

-To follow along with the examples in this post, you will need to load the [tidyverse](https://tidyverse.org) set of packages and define a couple stylistic functions used throughout to make the plots even prettier.
+To follow along with the examples in this post, you will need to load the [{tidyverse}](https://tidyverse.org) set of packages and define a couple stylistic functions used throughout to make the plots even prettier.